bombasticSlacks/Aspirant/Game/Trades-Training.md

 ### Basic Training
 #### Find A Buyer
-As a downtime activity, you can spend a day finding someone interested in purchasing an item for full price (materials + labour).
+As a [Downtime Activities](Telling-The-Story#Downtime%20Activities), you can spend a day finding someone interested in purchasing an item for full price (materials + labour).
 This is a skill test based on the settlement's Wealth + your [Converse](Converse), and a difficulty based on the rarity of the item.

 #### Haggling
 You may use converse to attempt to get better deals when commisioning items.
 This is an opposed [Converse](Converse) test against the craftsman.
 For every step of success you recieve 1 silver off the asking price.